Canon G9 X Mark II vs Sony NEX-7

 It is notable that the G9X Mark II offers wifi support, while the NEX-7 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the NEX-7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the NEX-7 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the NEX-7 from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon G9 X Mark II better than the Sony NEX-7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.